Ranked Enumeration of Conjunctive Query Results: Lower Bounds

 \subsection{The Choice of Ranking Function}

 We first consider the impact of the ranking function on the performance of ranked enumeration.
-We start with a simple observation that deals with the case where $\rf$ has no structure, and can be accessed only through a blackbox that, given a tuple/valuation, returns its score: we call this a {\em blackbox} \footnote{Blackbox implies that the score $\rf(\theta)$ is revealed only upon querying the function.} ranking function.
+We start with a simple observation that deals with the case where $\rf$ can be accessed only through a blackbox that, given a tuple/valuation, returns its score: we call this a {\em blackbox} \footnote{Blackbox implies that the score $\rf(\theta)$ is revealed only upon querying the function.} ranking function.
 Note that all of our algorithms work under the blackbox assumption.

-\begin{proposition} Let $Q$ be a natural join query, and $\rf$ a blackbox ranking function.
-Then, any enumeration algorithm on a database $D$ needs $\Omega(\vert Q(D) \vert)$ calls to $\rf$-- and worst case $\Omega(|D|^{\rho^*})$ calls -- in order to output the smallest tuple. \end{proposition}
+\begin{prop} Let $Q$ be a natural join query, and $\mrf$ be an arbitrary blackbox ranking function.
+Then, any enumeration algorithm on a database $D$ needs $\Omega(\vert Q(D) \vert)$ calls to $\mrf$ in order to output the smallest tuple. \end{prop} \hlrone{\begin{proof} Suppose that some algorithm returns $t \in Q(D)$ as the least ranked tuple without examining the rank of tuple $t^\star \in Q(D)$.
+Then, the ranking function can assign a rank to $t^\star$ such that $\rf(t^\star) < \rf(t)$.
+Therefore, any algorithm must examine the rank of each tuple in the output of the query before returning the smallest tuple. \end{proof}}

-Indeed, if the algorithm does not examine the rank of an output tuple, then we can always assign a value to the ranking function such that the tuple is the smallest one.
-Hence, in the case where there is no restriction on the ranking function, the simple result in~\autoref{prop:simple:enum} that materializes and sorts the output is essentially optimal.
+\hlrone{The above proposition shows that without any additional restrictions on the ranking function}, the simple result in Proposition~\ref{prop:simple:enum} that materializes and sorts the output is essentially optimal.
 Thus, it is necessary to exploit properties of the ranking function in order to construct better algorithms.
-Unfortunately, even for natural restrictions of ranking functions, it is not possible to do much better than the $|D|^{\rho^*}$ bound for certain queries.
+Unfortunately, even for certain natural restrictions of ranking functions, it is not possible to do much better than the $|D|^{\rho^*}$ bound for certain queries.

-Such a natural restriction is that of coordinate decomposable functions, where we can show the following lower bound result:
+One such a natural restriction is that of coordinate-decomposable functions, where we can show the following lower bound result: